Jeffrey Xu: Career

 In Star Awards 2016, Xu gained his first award called Top 10 Most Popular Male Artistes.

 In 2017, Xu has been involved in a few dramas which are Have a Little Faith & Mightiest Mother-in-Law.
 He has wrapped up a long form drama, Life Less Ordinary with Chen Liping and Xiang Yun, which was first broadcast on October 2, 2017.
 In 2018, Xu have been involved in 2 Toggle series drama called Love at Cavenagh Bridge & Blue Tick.

-Xu has gotten 1 out of 10 Top 10 Most Popular Male Artistes from 2016 respectively.
+Xu has won the Top 10 Most Popular Male Artistes award in 2016.

 In December 2020, Xu, along with other Mediacorp artistes, were under investigation by MND for alleged breach of COVID-19 measures at Xu's birthday celebration.

-In Star Awards 2022, Xu won the award for "Best Supporting Actor".
+In Star Awards 2022, Xu won the award for Best Supporting Actor for his role as Lin Jinxiong in The Takedown.

+In Star Awards 2023, Xu won the Most Hated Villain award in the MYPICK! awards category for his role in Dark Angels as Gu Wangming but did not win the Top 10 Most Popular Male Artistes award.

 Personal life

 On 22 October 2022, Xu married former Mediacorp artiste, Felicia Chin.
 They had been dating since 2015.